RezuwanHassan262/Multiclass-Twitter-Sentiment-Analysis/README.md

 ### The dataset is stored in a CSV format with two important columns:
 - OriginalTweet: The original text of the tweet.
 (Feature Column)
 - Sentiment: The sentiment class label associated with each tweet.
 (Target Column)
-- Other columns are irrelevant, hence are dropped.
+- Other columns are irrelevant, and hence are dropped.

 ## Preprocessing

-Tweets are cleaned to eliminate irrelevant information, reduce noise and nuances.
+Tweets are cleaned to eliminate irrelevant information and reduce noise and nuances.
 Such as,
-- Text is lowercased.
+- Text is lowercase.
 - Contractions are expanded.
 - URLs, mentions, and special characters are removed.